tfjade/arch-install/README.md

 e.g. `loadkeys fi` for finnish.
 Next download this installer:

 ```
+git -v || pacman -Sy git
 git clone https://github.com/tfjade/arch-install.git
 ```
+The first line just ensures git is installed.

-You'll find all options in the base config file `arch-install/arch-install.conf`.
+You'll find all options for *arch-install* in the base config file `arch-install/arch-install.conf`.
-Either edit the base config `arch-install/arch-install.conf`, or create your own custom conf file.
+Either edit the base config file, or create your own custom conf file.
 At least you'll want to set the **KEYMAP** and **LOCALE** variables, unless you are in the US.